-Got Canada in your sights for a working holiday?
-Great choice!
-I also made that choice back in 2011, arrived in Canada and haven’t really left Canada since (I love it too much!)
+Planning a working holiday in Canada?
+Awesome!
+I also made that choice back in 2011 and haven’t really left Canada since (I love it too much!)
 Let me help you out with five things you should definitely know before making the leap and applying for Canada’s working holiday program

 Yes, it’s frustrating and, yes, it doesn’t seem fair.
 But Canada is awesome and everyone seems to know it!
 If you are not from Australia (those lucky souls have an unlimited quota) and Ireland (way more places than demand), then you just have to cross your fingers and wait.
 Good luck!

-Insurance for the length of your working holiday is mandatory
+Travel insurance for the length of your working holiday in canada is mandatory

 Program requirements aside, Canada isn’t really a place you want to travel without insurance anyway.
 Ambulance rides cost around $500 a pop, x-rays start at $600 and hospital stays average at over $5k a night….ouch!